KeithWilliamsGMIT/Graph-Theory-Project/README.md

 Converting this list to a CSV file isn't as straight forward as there is no link between the department and course.
 I selected each department on the [GMIT timetable website](http://timetable.gmit.ie/) and viewed each page source individually.
 I then copied them to seperated files called `dept-n.txt` and used the Brackets editor to remove the option tags and `&amp;` codes from the files.
 Then, using a python script I was able to combine these files into a single `courses.csv` file, getting the department name from the `departments.csv` file created earlier.
 This file can then be loaded into Neo4J.
 To run this script go to the `data/courses` using a terminal and type python `course-parser.py`.

 ##### Other data
-Unfortunately, all other data was too difficult to automatically obtain.
-Instead I manually created a small dataset for the lecturers, modules and classes relating to the BSc in Computing in Software Development L7 module only to demonstrate the systems functionality.
+Unfortunately, all other data was too difficult to automatically obtain due to inconsistant data such as room and module names.
+Instead I manually created small datasets for the lecturers, modules and classes relating to the BSc in Computing in Software Development L7 module only to demonstrate the systems functionality.

 #### Adding the data to the database
 Once the data is obtained we can start storing it in the database.
 This section will involve importing the CSV files created earlier into the Neo4J database.
 In order to do this you must copy these files into to a folder found at `/usr/share/neo4j/import` if you are running on Linux.